Frequently Asked Questions

 This is a course that will contribute to the necessary 120 units required for graduation.
 Skipping this course could affect a student's class level which determines their day and time of registration.
 Transfer students are not required to take this course.

 What is the requirement to change or declare Business as a major?
-How does one change the major?
+How does one change

 As of fall 2010, in order to change the major to a Business, students must meet the the same impaction criteria as newly-admitted students.
 In all concentrations except for Accounting, Accounting Information Systems, and Corporate Financial Management, students must have earned an SJSU GPA of 2.6 or higher.
 Accounting, AIS and CFM all require a minimum SJSU GPA of 3.0 or higher.